Fort Lauderdale Patent Attorneys & Lawyers for Hire

 Before learning how to apply for a patent, you have to first understand that a patent is a property right that gives you, as an inventor, the right to sue others who try to use, make, or sell your invention without your permission.
 According to US law, only the inventor of an item can file a patent application for it.

 If you want to protect your invention from thieves, you need to file a patent application with the United States Patent and Trademark Office.
-However, before you prepare the application, you should make sure your invention is patentable, perform research, and hire a qualified attorney.
+However, before you prepare the application, you should make sure your invention is

 - 5 min read